flyoob/NanoVNA-F/README.md

 ![2.1](https://s1.imgsha.com/2019/10/07/NanoVNA-F_SWR.jpg)

 更多性能和指标测试信息，请访问：[TaoBao](https://hamelec.taobao.com)
-For more infomation about performance parameter & details, please visit:[AliExpress Deepelec Store](http://deepelec.com/nanovna-f)
+For more infomation about performance parameter & details, please visit:[NanoVNA-F product page](http://deepelec.com/nanovna-f)

 NanoVNA-F hardware features include and are not limited to the following improvements:
 1. Use 4.3-inch IPS TFT LCD & resistive touch screen, with a larger view angle and can be seen clearly outdoor.